naufalrdj/naufalrdj/README.md

 - 👋 Hi, I’m @naufalrdj
 - 👀 I’m interested in Software Engineering, ML, Data Science
-- 🌱 I’m currently learning Golang, R, TensorFlow, Redis
+- 🌱 I’m currently learning Golang, R, TensorFlow
 - 💞️ I’m looking to collaborate on any kind of Software Engineering project
 - 📫 How to reach me @rachfiandj